FYI: Some of these are affiliate links.

 Apple makes it’s own travel kit, but it’s probably more than you need.

 If you are traveling with a tour group, like one of mine, most buses have USB chargers.
 Usually they are located above your head.
 So I recommend you pick up a long USB charging cable.
-This one with Apple devices that support lightening connections.
 Otherwise you have to hold your phone in the air or let it hang in front of you.

 We use headsets for many of our group tours.
 New headphones are provided, but I always find it’s best (and more comfortable) to have my own.
 Keep in mind if you have a newer iPhone, the lightening connector will not work on the headsets, you’ll need the traditional 3.5 mm connector.
 Something I’m currently testing is the AirFly which allows you to use your AirPods with a Whisper system or even the airplane entertainment system.

 Eating & Drinking

 I keep everyone well fed on my group pilgrimages, but when traveling, it’s good to have snacks for long days on the train or bus, travel days, and even when out and about exploring.

 I found long ago that I could live on nothing but Peanut M&M’s for about three days.

 I now usually travel with Clif Bars.
 I prefer the Chocolate Mint Builder’s Bar.
 I’m also enjoying the RXBAR, which has a lot less junk than most protein bars.
 And if you just want the protein, Epic bars are great.